magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 ### Start testing at the borders

-The reason why we choose to start testing from the `modern-cljs.shopping.validators` namespace is because it sits at the interface of our application to the external world; be it a user to be notified about her/his mistyped input, or an attacker trying to
+The reason why we chose to start testing from the `modern-cljs.shopping.validators` namespace is because it sits at the interface of our application to the external world; be it a user to be notified about her/his mistyped input, or an attacker trying to